hraberg/enumerable/README.markdown

 Accessing a static field marked with *@LambdaParameter* outside of a block will either start a new block or throw an exception depending on the situation.
 The fields are never really used, as all accesses are redirected.

+### Concurrencty JSR-166

+The class *LambdaOps* allows you to create Lambdas which implemnts the interfaces in *extra166y.Ops*, to be used with *extra166y.ParallelArray*.
+You need to have `jsr166y.jar` and `extra166y.jar` on your class path.
+They can be downloaded from the [Concurrency JSR-166 Interest Site](http://gee.cs.oswego.edu/dl/concurrency-interest/index.html).

 ## Implementation

 Enumerable.java uses Ant to build.
 Run `ant tests`, `ant example` or `ant agent-jar`.